jflorian/mirrmaid/share/man/mirrmaid.1.md

     last one on the command-line is honored.

+`-n`, `--dry-run`

+:   Perform a trial run without actually changing the mirror target(s) as might
+    be useful when changing the configuration and you are uncertain what would happen.

 `-v`, `--verbose`

 :   Enable info-level messages for the _mirrmaid_ command.
 The verbose and